By Jessy Smulski (Tech Writer)

 Co-Pilots of The Ship

 Historically, business executives have measured IT success in terms of speed and efficiency.
-With more than 50% of IT leaders expecting an increase in work-from-home this body 2-1year, the new KPI is capability.
+With more than 50% of IT leaders expecting an increase in work-from-home this year, the new KPI is capability.
 More specifically, remote capabilities for collaboration, customer support, and IT management.
 Like NASA orchestrating mission-critical activities to a team of astronauts in outer space, the future of your business's continuity will hinge on an organization's ability to operate in any climate or landscape.

 Key Players In The Boardroom

 Technology is driving the future of business.
 As such, IT and MSP leaders are becoming an important voice at the decision-making table.
-However, the same rules apply: Technology must generate business value beyond continuity, which body 1-1means IT leadership needs a thorough understanding of the overarching goals and objectives driving business decisions.
+However, the same rules apply: Technology must generate business value beyond continuity, which means IT leadership needs a thorough understanding of the overarching goals and objectives driving business decisions.
 For this reason, executive teams are involving IT leaders more than ever in conversations involving all parts of the business.

 Change Agents